 The favoured bow at the club tends to be recurve, however over the last few years several club archers have been adding longbow to their armoury.
 In addition we even have a few compound bow archers.

 The club has a good recreational and tournament archery mix, with many members shooting in tournaments around the country.
-Several club members are also part of the Surrey County Squad, with one member having also been selected to train with the National Squad.
+Several club members are also part of the Surrey County Squad.

 We run two beginners courses during the outdoor season, one in the Spring and one in the Autumn.
 If you're interested have a look at the How To Join page where you'll find all the details.